dwaipayanguha/Problem_Solvers/README.md

 # Problem_Solvers
-Here our main application is in the build file.
-You have to download our code and run the excecutable file named
-## Alarm_or_Sleep.exe.
-To enjoy our features for windows pc.
+This version includes all the code in Spyder.
+The training data and alarm used is also included in the file.
+Main.py is the menu which redirects to Sleep.py and Alarm.py according to user's choice